Velhorst/PredictionAssignmentWriteup/README.md

 ### Report
 The main outcome of this project is the final html-report.
 To view the report, [go to this html-report preview](https://htmlpreview.github.io/?https://github.com/Velhorst/PredictionAssignmentWriteup/blob/master/PeerGradedAssignment_PracticalMachineLearning.html).

+#### Supporting files for the report
 The report is created using a [Rmd-file](PeerGradedAssignment_PracticalMachineLearning.Rmd).
 Figures included in the report are store in [this folder](PeerGradedAssignment_PracticalMachineLearning_files/figure-html).
 The [original html-report](PeerGradedAssignment_PracticalMachineLearning.html) is located in this repository, which shows the html-code.

 ### Data
 The data which is used for this exercise is downloaded and stored in the [data-folder](data).
+A description of the data is presented in the report.

 ### Cache
 As some parts of the exercise require significant computational time, caching of resutls is used.
 The cache is stored in [this folder]( PeerGradedAssignment_PracticalMachineLearning_cache/html).